dev-ptera/banano-rpc-server/README.md

 # @dev-ptera/nano-rpc-proxy

-This is a nodejs express app which proxies incoming Nano RPC API requests and queries a configured Nano node.
+This is an express app which filters incoming Nano RPC requests and queries a configured Nano node.
 It is intended that this app runs on the same machine as a fully synced Nano node.

 For instructions on how to setup a Nano node, visit https://docs.nano.org/running-a-node/node-setup/